a look back

 AromaLoc™ was invented in October, 2012, when Dr. Dick Jones, a retired pulmonary research scientist, began making wine from grapes he grew in the Okanagan area of British Columbia.
 He called his small vineyard “Sweetspot” because of the beautiful setting of steep hillsides and the stunning waterfall visible only from his house.

 He planted his vineyard on the steep hillside facing the waterfall.
-His background in lung gas exchange equipped him to react to a problem he noticed during his first year of making wine from his own grapes.
-He noticed nice aromas coming out of a tank of Pinot Gris during fermentation, and he immediately thought of ways to prevent what he later learned was called CO2-induced aroma stripping, and keep the aromas in the finished wine.
-After a literature search, he was surprised that no one had tried to solve this 8,000 year-old problem using the method he had in mind.
+His background in lung gas exchange informed his reaction to a problem he discovered during his first year of making wine from his own grapes.
+He noticed nice aromas coming out of a tank of Pinot Gris during fermentation, and immediately began thinking of ways to prevent what he later learned was called CO2-induced aroma stripping, and keep the aromas in the finished wine.
+After a literature search, he was surprised no one had tried to solve this 8,000 year-old problem using the method he had in mind.

 A special membrane would be required.